grabear/Raspbian-ShinyServerAndPython36/README.md

 ```bash
 pi@raspberrypi $ . master-install.sh
 ```
-# Python 3.6.2 Installation ()
+## Python 3.6.2 Installation
-_Python 3.6.2 installation on Rasbian was inspired by [this Gist](https://gist.github.com/dschep/24aa61672a2092246eaca2824400d37f)._
+_Python 3.6.2 installation on Raspbian was inspired by [this Gist](https://gist.github.com/dschep/24aa61672a2092246eaca2824400d37f)._

 To install python 3.6.2: